 By 2017, I Love MCR was a well-established independent multimedia organisation that had kept up the momentum created by the first campaign in 2011 by consistently publishing inspiring news and creating content from the heart of the city.

-When 22 innocent people lost their lives and hundreds were injured in the terror attack at the Manchester Arena on the night of 22 May, it felt an unprecedented weight of responsibility and suspended all commercials while mourning the attack.
+When 22 innocent people lost their lives and hundreds were injured in the terror attack at the Manchester Arena on the night of 22 May, the city brand felt an unprecedented weight of responsibility and suspended all commercials while mourning the attack.

 I Love MCR signs were displayed across the city, not just on tributes and at vigils, but on advertising billboards and in shop windows.